apostrophecms/docs/docs/guide/core-widgets.md

 * `hsv`

 #### `pickerOptions`
-The `pickerOptions` option takes an object with three possible properties.
 The `presetColors` property takes an array of colors that will populate the swatches below the spectrum color picker.

 - **Default Value:**